bolzplatzarena/Components/projects/components/README.md

 The library includes a component to display content of the wysiwyg editor of strapi.

+### Support

+The library is in experimental state and is not recommended for production use because it does not support all types of the strapi content.
+The component supports the following types:

+- paragraph
+- simple text (text content without formatting as child of paragraph)

 ### How to use it

 Example data: